LogeshkumarRajkumar/file-uploader-service/Readme.md

 -  Export access credentials.

 Option 3:
-- Giving IAM permission role to access all s3 resources to the EC@ machine to which the application is deployed with which above steps can be avoided.
+- Giving IAM permission role to access all s3 resources to the EC2 machine to which the application is deployed with which above steps can be avoided.

 2: Provide appropriate bucket name in the application.properties file under src/resource folder